shihad1972/postfix-destination/README.md

 Role Variables
 --------------

+my_fqdn: FQDN of the mail server.
+Defaults to ansible_fqdn
+my_domain: DNS Domain of the mail server.
+Defaults to ansible_domain
 do_ssl: Boolean.
 Configure a TLS / SSL listener
 do_spam: Configure spamassassin content filtering
 do_inbound_sasl: Allow authentication on _this_ SMTP server